pilot(at)aviationacademy.at

 Your training is divided into 6 blocks:

-You’ll start your training with an online E-learning phase using Boeing’s proven eAcademy Training System.
+You’ll start your training with an online E-learning phase.
 In it, you’ll learn the theoretical knowledge necessary for SEP (Single Engine Piston) aircraft piloting, and lay the basis for your further theoretical learning.

 After successfully completing the E-learning phase, you’ll move on to classroom learning together with other trainees, where instructors will help you firm up your knowledge.